 Each library in AIMMS contains a subset of project files.
 You can divide a large project into smaller sub-projects, enabling multiple developers to collaborate easily by sharing parts which are relevant to the entire project.

-Read more about libraries in the AIMMS User Manual.
+Read more about libraries in Library projects and the library manager.

 To add a new library to the current project, go to.